 The general objective of the project is to test innovative fog collectors and innovative ways of reforestation in degraded areas and prove their effectiveness, costs and benefits.

-Additionally, other objectives are to test the efficiency of different types of irrigation systems and water collection.
-It is expected that 100% of the water requirements of the project will be covered by the water collectors.
+Additionally, other objectives involve the testing of different types of irrigation systems and water collection.
+It is expected that 100% of the water requirements of the project will be covered by the water collectors (FWC).

 One of LIFE NIEBLAS' principal pillars is to share results and findings yielded, as to involve different research entities and local communities.